MartinTCode/pulse-RestWebServices/README.md

 - **JavaFX** provides a lightweight GUI for interacting with the backend prototype.
 - **Logging and Testing (SLF4J, Logback, JUnit, Rest-Assured)** support debugging and verifying correct REST communication.

-In short, these dependencies implement a realistic **Service-Oriented Architecture (SOA)** stack that covers the complete flow described in the assignment—from GUI input to REST integration and database persistence.
+In short, these dependencies implement a realistic **Service-Oriented Architecture (SOA)** stack that covers the complete flow—from GUI input to REST integration and database persistence.

 ---